AYURVEDA MASSAGE | KALARI MASSAGE

 In Kalari massage, using the feet to massage instead of the hands, the kalaripayattu master uses ropes suspended from the ceiling to help support their body weight while using the feet to apply an appropriate amount of pressure on the vital parts of the body of the patient, in a smooth and flowing movement, this is known as utsadana.
 Working with the hands to perform kalari massage is known as samvahana.
 The pressure used by the Master on the patient will vary according to the patients physical fitness level and body constitution as well as any injuries, acute or chronic, that the patient may be experiencing.

-Kalari massage increases body flexibility and reduces the body fat composition.
+Kalari massage increases body flexibility and reduces the body fat composition in a similar, but more effective, way to the Ayurveda massage.
 The veins and arteries, responsible for the delivery of nutrients and healing factors and the removal of waste products in the body, become more elastic and more highly functioning.
 The organs most responsible for the removal of toxic wastes from the body such as the kidneys, lungs, liver and small/large intestines, are strengthened and perform more efficiently.
 This will cause the skin to shine with health as these organs and systems of the body function optimally

 Leaf Kizhi Bundle